AliNiitsu93/Purple-Mystery/README.md

 -Then type "gem install rails".
 This should run for a few minutes.

--After istalling type "cd Purple-Mystery/NightOwlV3.1"
+-After installing type "cd Purple-Mystery/NightOwlV3.1"

 -Then type "bundle install" to make sure all the gems required for this app is installed and in good shape to go.